lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

     - converting into long for use by statistical techniques (e.g. mixed effects)
     - talk about tidy data
 TODO: More content, specific to cohorts.
+For running models, each row should represent the all the values for one person at one time point.
+- How to wrangle the data to get into a form to use for the analysis/statistic
+- Dealing with outliers (or not)

 TODO: slide on `case_when` usage.